 Best Naruto Arcs, Ranked

-For concision and removing nonessential content, fill arcs will not be counted, and this will not include the Boruto series since that is still ongoing.
+For concision and removing nonessential content, filler arcs will not be counted, and this will not include the Boruto series since that is still ongoing and will receive a separate list.
 The list goes as follows:

 8. Kazekage Rescue Mission

 In the first major arc of Shippuden, Naruto returns to Konoha with a slew of new abilities and a greater mastery of his particular skill set as a ninja.
 While still not having fully realized his potential, he’s demonstrated his worth as a defender of Konohagakure and has prepared himself against the existential threat to him and other Jinchuriki posed by the villainous syndicate, Akatsuki.

 Akatsuki ends up targeting Gaara, who is the new Kazekage, and in their efforts, they nearly accomplish their mission, with some excellent turns by Sasori and Deidara.
 Particularly great moments include Sakura proving to be a heavy-hitting asset against Sasori, and Naruto saving Gaara’s life, bonding them even more deeply.